 The best email pitches begin with a hook to draw the reader in to your idea or angle, followed by a mini-synopsis and links to examples of your work.

-Sign off by thanking the recipient for their time (see tip 3) and directly ask for a response.
+Sign off by thanking the person for their time (see tip 3) and directly asking for a response.
 Be polite, but don’t give your potential new client a chance to leave your email in their inbox for a month before downgrading it to the trash can come zero-inbox spring-clean season.

-Do all that when you pitch for freelance writing gigs and you’re well on your way to freelance writing success.
+Do all that when you pitch for freelance writing gigs and you’re well on your way to freelance writing heaven.
 No phones, no unsuspecting homeowners.
 And definitely no kitchens.